 So how does it work exactly?
 Don’t be scared, this isn’t a situation where you have to buy all the items under a particular “day”, it’s more of an organisational tool helping you to curate a personal daily uniform.

 “We're giving consumers a hall pass to outfit-repeat on a weekly basis by suggesting that they should wear the entire Monday outfit on a Monday.
 Of course it’s totally up to them, each outfit can be broken down and styled into others,” says Croft.

 Fabrications are all sustainably sourced, too.
 Virgin fabric (brand-new materials) are avoided and designer surplus (dead stock) is favoured.
 Textiles are up-cycled from second-hand shops and some fabrics are sourced via donation.
 The only exception is the jersey material, and even then it’s organic cotton and locally milled in Melbourne.
 As a result, the colour palette is left up to fate, really.
 “The boundaries set by this way of practising means we have to rely on our creativity a lot more in order to achieve our intended aesthetic,” says Croft.
 Its launch collection, Office Appropriate, involves white cotton shirts with ruffled collars sitting next to a velvet, camel-coloured cropped jacket and a boxy shift dress with a tie neck in cotton-moleskin, which is like a fake suede.

-Its upcoming collection, Lunchbox, is slated to launch in April (with possible plans to launch a Saturday and Sunday series).
-So far, we’ve spied houndstooth blazers, voluminous white blouses and a delightful looking navy number.
+Its recent collection Lunchbox, launched in April.
+Spy houndstooth blazers, voluminous white blouses and a delightful looking navy number.
 We’ll take one of each day, thanks.